Confidence Fields and Human-in-the-Loop Routing for LLM Extraction Pipelines

 Common misconceptions

-• “Human review is only needed for low-volume pipelines.”
-High-volume pipelines actually benefit more from confidence routing — without it, humans would need to review everything.
-Confidence triage is what makes human review economically viable at scale.
+“Human review only makes sense for low-volume pipelines.”
+High-volume pipelines benefit more from confidence routing — without it, human review would require inspecting every row, which is not viable.
+Confidence triage is precisely what makes human review economically feasible at scale.
+You route 5–20% of rows instead of 100%.

-• “Forcing a tool call guarantees the confidence value is meaningful.”
-Forcing the call guarantees the field is populated; it does not guarantee the value is well-reasoned.
-Poor prompting or domain mismatch can produce uniformly high confidence scores that provide no signal.
-Validate the distribution on a labeled sample.
+“Forcing the tool call guarantees the confidence value is meaningful.”
+Forcing the call guarantees the field is populated with a value.
+It does not guarantee the value is well-reasoned.
+A vague schema description, a mismatched domain, or a poorly written system prompt can produce uniformly high scores that carry no signal.
+Always validate on a labeled sample before relying on the routing split for production decisions.

 Frequently asked questions

 Why use a forced tool call rather than asking the model to rate confidence in free text?
-Free-text confidence (“I’m fairly sure this is correct”) is unstructured and hard to parse reliably.
-A forced tool call with a numeric field gives you a machine-readable value for every row with no parsing step, no missing values, and consistent schema across the batch.
+Free-text confidence (“I think this is probably correct”) is unstructured and requires a parsing step with its own failure modes.
+A forced tool call with a numeric confidence field gives you a machine-readable value for every row, with no parsing, no missing values, and a consistent schema across the entire batch.
+The forced call also means the model cannot avoid committing a score — it cannot hedge in prose.

 Can I use confidence routing in a streaming pipeline, or only batch?
 Either.
-In a streaming pipeline you apply the threshold check per-row as each tool call result arrives, emitting to the auto-accept sink or the review queue in real time.
-The logic is stateless per row, so there is nothing batch-specific about it.
+In a streaming pipeline, apply the threshold check per row as each tool call result arrives.
+The routing logic is stateless — each row is evaluated independently, so there is nothing batch-specific about it.
+The router emits to the auto-accept sink or the review queue in real time.

-What happens if most of my rows end up in the review queue?
-That is a signal to investigate the model, prompt, or input data — not to raise the threshold to make the problem disappear.
-Chronically low confidence across the board usually means the model is poorly suited to the domain, the schema is ambiguous, or the source documents are low quality.
+What does it mean when most rows land in the review queue?
+That is a diagnostic signal about the model, prompt, or source data — not a reason to lower the threshold.
+Chronically low confidence across the board usually means the model is poorly suited to the domain, the schema description is ambiguous, or the source documents are low-quality (scan artifacts, handwritten fields, mixed languages).
+Investigate the root cause before adjusting the threshold.

 Where this fits in the series